wankhedeashwini22/SpringAI/GeminiAI/README.md

 mvn spring-boot:run

-Once the application is up and running, hit the below url using Postman Get Api call or directly in Browser to see the final output
+Once the application is up and running, hit the below url using Postman Post Api call to see the response

 http://localhost:8080/api/email/generate